codeproj01/liri-node-app/README.md

 **do-what-it-says** takes the text from random.txt and executes it.

-Best practise will be to type argv[4] strings in ' ' or " " (Example: node liri movie-this 'The Firm').
+Best practise will be to enclose argv[4] strings in ' ' or " " (Example: node liri movie-this 'The Firm').
-But it will work the same without them.
-It helps with logging.
+But it will work the same without it.

 To run LIRI: Type *"node liri.js"* to execute the app, pass it the requisite command & args (See examples below).
 ```